emilyfuhrman/datavis_design/2017_Fall/Studios/05_Introduction_to_VR_with_A-Frame.md

 ![JavaScript Functions](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Studios/Images/05/22_JavaScript_Functions.png)

-* Inside are a bunch of complex functions.
+* Inside are a few complex-looking functions.
 Do not worry about the syntax here -- all you need to know is the following:
 	* The declaration that encompasses everything starts with `AFRAME.registerComponent`.
 It is named `get-data`.
 We call this element in the HTML of the `index.html` file.
 	* Inside this declaration is one more function: `init()`.
 	* The `init()` function is what we will be editing, which makes graphics from an array we define.
-* Inside the `drawShapes()` function is a `for-loop`, which cycles through our custom array.
+* Inside the `init()` function is a `for-loop`, which cycles through our custom array.
 This loop contains a lot of commented-out code at the moment, but that code is set up to draw a new shape every time the loop runs.

 ![Init Function](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Studios/Images/05/23_Init_Function.png)